McRonaah/McRonaah/README.md

 - :telescope: I’m working as a Software Engineer and an open-source contributer.
 - :seedling: Exploring Technical Content & Blog Writing.
-- :zap: In my free time, I coach kids how to code.
 - 🔭 I’m currently working on HTML, CSS, JavaScript, Reactjs, Ruby & Ruby on rails.
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on Frontend Development
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about HTML, CSS & Reactjs